calistasalsabila/Programming-Language/Java/material/java_oop/31_toString().md

 ---

-## 🌟 Conclusion
+## Conclusion

 Customizing `toString()` is a simple but powerful way to improve your Java class usability, especially when working with logs or debugging complex systems.
-Always override it for better clarity! ✅📘
+Always override it for better clarity!

+> 📚 This is part of the Java OOP chapter.